Our Practice Areas

 Frequently Asked Questions

-How do we supervise and support our students on your project?
+How do we supervise and support the students on our projects?

 The Clinic has the dual mission of serving clients while also teaching students to engage in the theory and practice of dispute systems design.
 As a result, our faculty supervisors and the required seminar we run concurrently with our projects focus on providing the academic grounding of dispute systems design work; guiding and supporting students’ ability to take ownership over the project; and giving individualized coaching and feedback to each member of the team.